rikluost/athlete_hr_predict/README.md

 ## Introduction

-Human heart rate reflects the physical effort as it needs to pump oxygen to the muscles doing the work; however, there is a delay between the effort and the heart rate (Noakes, T. 2003).
-This study researches the predictability of the heart rate into the future by using machine learning algorithms trained with data collected during tens of variable intensity workouts.
+Human heart rate reflects directly the physical effort as it needs to pump oxygen to the muscles doing the work; however, there is a delay between the effort and the heart rate (Noakes, T. 2003).
+This study aims to research the connection between effort and heartrate response delay with an objective to create a machine learning algorithm for predicting the heart rate in $y$ seconds future the future based on the past $X$ seconds activity.

-The approach is dicussed and a working methodology for training an LSTM model (Hochreiter, S. and Schmidhuber J.  1997) for predicting heart rate based on measurements from multiple sensors with a modern a sports is presented.
-These sport watches are often equipped with a barometer, speed sensor, heart rate monitor, and optionally power, cadence and GPS.
+The approach is to train machine learning model with data collected during tens of variable intensity workouts.
+An LSTM algortihm  (Hochreiter, S. and Schmidhuber J.  1997) is used for predicting heart rate.
+The training data is collected from multiple sensors built in a modern a sports watch.
+These sensors include a barometer for altitude, speed sensor, heart rate monitor, cadence and GPS.

 Knowing that a specific heart rate limit will be met, e.g. in 20 seconds, could help athletes reduce the load before the threshold is met and help maintain a wanted heart rate.
 A pre-trained model could run, e.g. on a watch, treadmill or cycling computer.